-In July 2008, the Rijnland District Water Control Board (the "Water Board") collected PFOS contaminated extinguishing foam, released during an incident at an Air France - KLM hangar at Schiphol-Southeast and stored it in reservoirs made available by Schiphol.
+In July 2008, the Rijnland District Water Control Board (the "Water Board") collected PFOS contaminated extinguishing foam, released during an incident at a KLM hangar at Schiphol-Southeast and stored it in reservoirs made available by Schiphol.
 The Water Board had been granted a permit for this by the province of North-Holland.
 Although the contaminated foam was removed and decontaminated in 2009, it was later discovered that the soil and groundwater around the reservoirs had also been contaminated.
 As the owner of the land concerned, Schiphol suffered damage as a result of this contamination.

 In 2011, the Water Board removed the sludge from the reservoirs to prevent it from causing any further contamination.
 Monitoring confirmed that this was effective.
 In 2015 it was concluded that a final solution for the soil contamination could not yet been realized due to a lack of standardization and remediation techniques.
-Air France - KLM, Amsterdam Airport Schiphol and Rijnland took control measures around the reservoirs aimed at preventing the further spread of PFOS.
+KLM, Schiphol and Rijnland took control measures around the reservoirs aimed at preventing the further spread of PFOS.
 The control measures are related to the construction of a bentonite wall around the contaminated area.
 Since the wall is watertight, rain and seepage have to be drained off.
 This required the construction of a filter installation in order to be able to pump, filter and transport the water out of the soil into an adjacent ditch.
-Air France - KLM, Schiphol Nederland and Rijnland each financed a third of the costs of the control measures taken without any party acknowledging its responsibility for the damage incurred.
+KLM, Schiphol Nederland and Rijnland each financed a third of the costs of the control measures taken without any party acknowledging its responsibility for the damage incurred.

-In 2023, parties plan to reassess the future control measures.
-The amount of the potential costs is yet to be determined.
 The watercourses at Amsterdam Airport Schiphol that were contaminated during the incident in 2008 have been cleaned within the framework of the regular dredging programme.
-The additional costs incurred on top of the regular dredging programme for the transport and processing of the contaminated material have been charged to Air France - KLM.
+The additional costs incurred on top of the regular dredging programme for the transport and processing of the contaminated material have been charged to KLM.
 Evides, a water decontamination company, is taking measures in consultation with the municipality of Haarlemmermeer to deal with the water treatment facilities, soil and groundwater that were also contaminated during the incident.
-Evides, Schiphol Nederland and Air France - KLM have discussed further action to manage the contamination.
+Evides, Schiphol Nederland and KLM have discussed further action to manage the contamination.
 Consultations with the competent authorities were started at the end of 2013 with the aim to check the plan against laws and regulations.
-Evides, Air France - KLM and Schiphol Nederland took measures in 2014/15 to protect the quality of the surface water in the ditch next to the waste water purification plant.
+Evides, KLM and Schiphol Nederland took measures in 2014/15 to protect the quality of the surface water in the ditch next to the waste water purification plant.
 The province of North-Holland set new guidelines with regard to PFOS in 2017, which did not necessitate any adjustments to the existing measures taken at the former basins.
 The new reuse policy that the municipality of Haarlemmermeer drafted in October 2017 does not influence the current situation either.
-Air France - KLM, Schiphol Nederland and Rijnland have agreed to postpone discussions on a financial settlement until remediation techniques for the cleaning of contaminated soil become available.
+KLM, Schiphol Nederland and Rijnland have agreed to postpone discussions on a financial settlement until remediation techniques for the cleaning of contaminated soil become available.
 As a result, it is currently not possible to determine a reliable estimate of the expected costs.
 There are no developments that change the liability position of Schiphol Nederland in this case at this point.